collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 kubectl get deployment,pods -n tenant2
 ```

 Now get the svc from both namespaces.
 In a production environment, you would be attaching a load balancer to each of the services, and then routing a DNS entry into each load balancer.
 This way, tenant 1 would access their part of the system using the tenant 1 DNS while tenant 2 would do the same with the tenant 2 DNS.
+Any supporting microservices would then be deployed into their relevant namespaces and would not interact with the namespaces or modules of other tenants.
+However, tenants will be sharing resources.
+If you have a very important tenant, you could specify a nodegroup just for them and have all their microservices exclusively get scheduled on that nodegroup.
+If there is no such case, you could just use a single nodegroup where all your tenants use the same infrastructure.
+This will be the most cost-efficient method since you not only use the same cluster but also the same underlying resources.
+However, this brings up the problem of a noisy neighbor.
+So let's discuss that.

+## Noisy neighbour

 ```bash
 # Get tenant1 service URL